-In late 2002, U.S. government officials signaled that the United States was seriously considering declaring Guatemala an unworthy partner in the anti-drug effort.
-Early in January 2003, The Washington Post reported that:
+In late 2002, U.S. government officials signaled that the United States was seriously considering declaring Guate-

 Bush administration officials and key members of Congress have made it clear that they believe Central America's largest country simply lacks the political will to face the problem head-on.
+187